kylead10/linkedIn-clone/README.md

 # React + Vite

-a react project  styled using styled component and react router dom
+A react project styled using styled component and react router dom